Book a Consultation

 Danielle Little TEP

 Danielle is the owner and Principal of Little Estate Lawyers.
-Danielle is an expert in estate disputes, estate administration and estate planning.
+Danielle is an expert in estate disputes and estate litigation.
 Starting her legal career in 1992, Danielle’s experience spans over many years.
 Danielle worked for a decade in a large multi-national firm where she gained extensive experience in plaintiff medical negligence claims, litigation and complex deceased estate matters.

 Since 2015, Danielle has focused on the area of Succession Law assisting clients with a wide range of Wills, estates and trusts matters.
 Danielle is passionate about achieving a good result for clients and provides sensible advice and solutions.